Prem Makeig

 most often use some type of CAM application.

-Description: Parts are made by layering material one vertical row at a time in order to produce 3D solids.
+in order to produce 3D solids.
 Many different methods are available including.

-- Stereolithography
+- Stereolithography (SLA)

-- Jetted Photopolymer
+- Jetted Photopolymer (Projet and Polyjet)

-- Selective Laser Sintering
+- Selective Laser Sintering (SLS)

-- Fused Deposition Modeling
+- Fused Deposition Modeling (FDM)

-Uses: For almost any kind of prototyping of parts,
+Uses: For almost any kind of Prototyping of parts,

 objects, or molds.